joshbegley/nyt-latest/README.md

 **De Bruyne 'not leaving' Manchester City this summer - Guardiola**\
-`Manchester City head coach Pep Guardiola has ruled out the prospect of Kevin de Bruyne leaving the club this summer.`\
+`Manchester City head coach Pep Guardiola has ruled out the prospect of Kevin De Bruyne leaving the club this summer.`\
 https://nytimes.com/athletic/5652350/2024/07/23/kevin-de-bruyne-manchester-city-transfer/

 **Fantasy football 2024 outlooks for Nick Chubb, T.J.
 Hockenson and more players returning from injury**\